julieces/SanctuaryCity/ActualFile.md

 ```
 ![Germany](https://okayfactor.com/wp-content/uploads/2015/08/GiveSometingBackToBerlin_Img.jpg)

 Give Something Back to Berlin focuses on organizing a multitude of different grassroot volunteer efforts and intercultural activities.
 The no-frills site functions as an interactive database that connects volunteers with organisations in need of various skilled and unskilled helpers.
-The founder stresses the importance of fostering connections between refugees and volunteers as well as engaging refugees in developing solutions for the current refugee crisis.
+With concerns over refugee integration in Germany, the organization stresses the importance of fostering connections between refugees and volunteers as well as engaging refugees in developing solutions for the current refugee crisis.

 **[MORE INFO HERE](http://gsbtb.org/#!/)**